RohaArslan/rohaarslan/README.md

 # Hi, I'm Roha Arslan

 I am a **Software Engineer** specializing in **ML; AI, Web Development, and Biomedical Applications**.
-This page serves as a concise professional summary and contact hub.

 ---